 Welcome!

-I am a fourth-year Ph.D. student in Economics at the University of North Carolina at Chapel Hill.
+I am a fifth-year Ph.D. student in Economics at the University of North Carolina at Chapel Hill.
 My research interests center on Applied Microeconomics, with a particular focus on Labor, Health, and Development Economics.
 My current research explores parent-child dynamics, early childhood development, and parental substance use and conviction.

 Before beginning my Ph.D. program at UNC Chapel Hill, I earned a Bachelor’s degree in Economics and Statistics from the University of Ghana, followed by a Master’s degree in Applied Economics from UNC Greensboro.
 My academic journey has been driven by a deep curiosity about the intersection of economic policies and human well-being.
 I am passionate about conducting research that uses advanced applied econometric techniques across various fields of economics to provide evidence-based solutions to pressing societal challenges.